0xNineteen/blog.md/btc-consensus/index.md

 Why wouldn't this work?
 Network problems can lead to dropped data mid transmission, node hardware can crash mid transmission, and random bits can be flipped due to solar radiation.
 All these problems can lead to inconsistencies in the network state across nodes.

-To derive the soln of POW, our plan will be to break consensus into two parts:
+To derive a soln, our plan will be to break consensus into two parts:
 1. sending a tx to the network
 2. updating the network state